CristianPerez06/a-web3-browser-wallet/README.md

-# a-web3-wallet-handler
+# a-web3-browser-wallet-handler

-A web3 wallet handler.
+A web3 wallet handler

 ## Tech stack

 - React
 - Typescript
+- SCSS
+- classnames
 - Prettier, ESLint, and Husky

 ## How to execute the app